autowarefoundation/autoware.universe/planning/behavior_path_dynamic_avoidance_module/README.md

 Avoidance functions are also provided by the [Avoidance module](https://autowarefoundation.github.io/autoware.universe/main/planning/behavior_path_avoidance_module/), but these modules have different roles.
 The Avoidance module performs avoidance through the outside of own lanes but cannot avoid the moving objects.
 On the other hand, this module can avoid moving objects.
-For this reason, the word "dynamic" is used in the modules's name.
+For this reason, the word "dynamic" is used in the module's name.
 The table below lists the avoidance modules that can handle each situation.

 |                          |                         avoid within the own lane                          | avoid through the outside of own lanes |